 With a focus on present day challenges involving the printing industry and an eye to the future, INX Digital International Co. is launching its new Prodigy brand.
-Having created a separate business unit for Prodigy, company officials will formally introduce the brand in booth 1323 at the Graphics of the Americas/FESPA Americas show this week in Orlando, FL.
+Having created a separate business unit for Prodigy, company officials formally introduced the brand in booth 1323 at the Graphics of the Americas/FESPA Americas show.

 INX Digital International manufactures and distributes inkjet inks and toners for a variety of industrial markets.
 Well known for its graphic arts products used for billboards, banners, vehicle and building wraps and other large format output, the company is supported by the R&D capabilities globally of its parent company, Sakata INX of Japan.

 In the last year, INX Digital has introduced several new product lines of dry and liquid toner and a variety of customized industrial inkjet inks including textile products and UV curable technologies.
 The Prodigy business division has a two-fold plan that will continue its focus on graphic arts for the immediate future and directly serve the OEMs, integrators and printhead companies within the digital market.